 The wine label represents a magical vision, a unique ideology of strange and amazing phenomena.
 The graphic is based on depictions of an ancient universe in which culture was filled with myths and was collected in mystical books as delicious visual narratives.
 From the books of alchemy to old codices, the style of the most precious engravings has been the inspiration for this design, in which even the typefaces are worked with an aged and imprecise aspect, of manual printing.

-A cherry red colour; on the nose it is spicy, on the palate it is fruity, full and open with a good weight to the finish.
+A cherry red colour; on the nose it has dominant herbacous aromas (think tomato vines or cut privet), on the palate it’s soft fruit is multi-layered, full and open with a good weight finishing with liquorice and spice.

 Drink with lamb or beef roasts.

 Bodegas Juan Carlos Sancha is a winery located in the Alto Najerilla valley of Rioja Alta, operating from the town of Baños de Río Tobía, situated on five hectares of land along the border of D.O.Ca.
 Rioja, and in the coldest zone of this wine denomination.

 This cooler location contributes to the high quality of their wines.
 The estate real significance is the planting of minority varieties such as Tempranillo Blanco, Maturana Tinta (which accounts for just 0.38% of red Rioja plantings), Maturana Blanca and extremely rare Monastel vines.
 The Bodegas specialises in the production of artisan organic wines elaborated from these lesser used varietals.

 Maturana Tinta comes from an old minority Navarrateña variety; Tempranillo Blanco is a mutation from the traditional, better-known red Tempranillo grapes